The-Egg-Corp/CSync/README.md

 - No seperate config file system, retains BepInEx support.
 - Uses `DataContractSerializer`, a fast and safer alternative to `BinaryFormatter`.
 - Provides helpful extension methods.

-## Setup & Usage
-A guide to both setting up and using CSync is available on the [Wiki](https://github.com/Owen3H/CSync/wiki).

 ## License
 This project has the `CC BY-NC-SA 4.0` license.<br>